Best Bird Seed of 2021

 Species: Jays, quail, woodpeckers, chickadees, and titmice; Also chipmunks, squirrels, rabbits, deer

 While jays, blackbirds, sparrows, pigeons, and doves will eat the corn, they leave it for last.
 The sunflower seeds are popular with everyone.
-To accommodate the bulky peanuts, corn, and the larger bird species, this seed mix is meant to be served on a platform feeder.
-Tube feeders with large openings can work, but the platforms make for better bird watching opportunities.
-This mix offers a reasonable value, but you will end up with wasted seed corn, which gets soggy and mushy when wet, making it harder to keep your feeder clean.
+To accommodate the bulky peanuts, corn, and larger bird species, this seed mix is meant to be served on a platform feeder.
+Tube feeders with large openings can work, but the platforms make for better bird-watching opportunities.
+This mix offers a reasonable value, but the caveat is that you'll probably be left with some wasted seed corn, which gets soggy and mushy when wet and will make your feeder more difficult to clean.
 Straight sunflower seeds are easier and more cost-effective.
 But if you really love jays, woodpeckers, and have a platform feeder, we say go for it.

 Bird Species: Ruby-throated, black-chinned, rufous, and Anna's hummingbirds